-All of these listed ingredients are important for different reasons.
+All of the ingredients in this marinade are important for different reasons.
 Try not to skip any if possible.
 Don’t forget increments and specific directions are listed in the recipe card at the bottom of this post.
-I’ve also listed some substitutions if you’re in a pinch.
+I’ve listed some substitutions if you’re in a pinch.

 Other Beef Cuts– Other cuts of beef are totally acceptable with this marinade.
 Other good choices would be tri-tip, flank, skirt or sirloin.
 Honestly, any cut of beef that you’d grill would be a great candidate for this steak marinade.